Alliedium/awesome-devops/22_sep_2022_container_orchestation_kubernetes_basics_part_1/kubernetes_development_basic_tools_part_2_22_sep_2022.md

 ssh <ssh_connection_data>
 ```

 3. Install `code-server` package.
-If the VM OS is Manjaro Linux, runthe command
+If the VM OS is Manjaro Linux, run the command

 ```
 yay -S code-server